-Hong Khaou’s second film ‘Monsoon’ follows on from the themes of grief, cultural identity and belonging of his first feature ‘Lilting‘.
+Hong Khaou’s second film ‘Monsoon’ follows on from the themes of grief, cultural identity, and belonging of his first feature ‘Lilting‘.
 While also charting a different path to his debut feature.
-In exploring the death of a parent and a sons need discover the cultural identity of his birth.
-The directors trademark sensitivity and delicate story telling, matched with sublime cinematography and nuanced performances.
-Creating a film that feels almost autobiographical construct, an air of documentary like realism and subjectivity sitting at its heart.
+As he explores the death of a parent and the need for second-generation children to discover their cultural identity and heritage.
+The director’s trademark sensitivity and storytelling, matched with sublime cinematography and nuanced performances.
+Creating a film that feels almost autobiographical in construct, with an air of documentary-like realism sitting at its heart.

-On meeting Lewis (Parker Sawyers) the early sparks of a possible romance provide the only real comfort for Kit, as he travels in search of his lost ancestry.
-Lewis a black American designer also traversing the challenges of his American identity in a land of divisive history.
-Both men finding belonging and security in each others journey.
+As Kit roams the city, he meets a local business person and designer Lewis (Parker Sawyers).
+The sparks of a possible romance providing the only real comfort for Kit, as he travels in search of his lost ancestry.
+While Lewis, a black American also traverses the challenges of his American identity.
+In a country where a history of war and conflict interfaces with newfound freedom.
+Both men finding belonging and security in the arms of each other.

 Monsoon is a beautifully structured and truthful journey into the challenges faced by the children of immigrants who flee conflict.
-The clash between the culture and identity of their birth place conflicting with the country of their upbringing and eduction.
-Home sitting between two worlds of influence, both pulling in different directions.
-The need to understand the actions and choices that were made in their journey to a new country.
-Mixing with the untold stories and unspoken history lost when parents die.
-The personal experiences that led to such fundamental change forever gone with their passing.
+The clash between the culture and identity of their birthplace conflicting with the country of their upbringing and education.
+Home, sitting between two worlds of influence, both pulling in different directions.
+While the need to understand the actions and choices of parents burns through childhood experience and memory.

-Kit’s journey ultimately leading to the separation of his vague childhood memories from the reality of his identity in a country that has changed beyond recognition.
+With Kit’s journey ultimately leading to the separation of his vague childhood memories from the reality of his identity, in a country that has changed beyond recognition.
 His own life ultimately a product of the country of his youth rather than the country of his birth.
-The family left behind on his childhood departure, now mere strangers, the separation of time creating a gulf of differing cultural experience.
+While the family left behind on his departure, are now mere strangers.
+The separation of time creating a gulf of different cultural experiences.

-Performances play to the delicate, documentary like focus of the film.
-Henry Golding’s Kit floating through the hustle and bustle of Saigon, a child of its history, yet stranger to its culture.
-His connections dovetailing with childhood memory while remaining a tourist in a foreign land.
-While his cousin Lee (David Tran) views his childhood playmate with a distant and often cold regard.
+Performances play to the delicate, documentary-like focus of the film.
+With Henry Golding’s Kit floating through the hustle and bustle of Saigon, a child of its history, yet a stranger to its culture.
+His search for answers dovetailing with his childhood memories, while remaining a tourist in a foreign land.
+While his cousin Lee (David Tran) views his childhood playmate with distant and cold regard.
 Possibly wondering what could have been if his parents had made the same decision.
 While also trying to engage Kit in memories of their shared heritage.

 Director: Hong Khaou